 You know this situation with some prospects - they expressed interest, attended a call, asked for a proposal, then went quiet.
 Not a no, but also not a yes.
 Most businesses either chase too hard and damage the relationship, or do nothing and lose the prospect entirely when their timing finally changes.

 B2B email nurture is the middle path: staying visible and credible over a sales cycle that might run for months, without becoming a nuisance.
-This post covers a practical framework for what to send, when to send it, and when to stop, built specifically for professional services firms and B2B businesses with longer sales cycles.
+This post covers a practical framework for what to send, when to send it, and when to stop, built specifically for small businesses, SMEs, and professional services firms with longer B2B sales cycles.

 Contents